-More Democrats in Congress Are Using ‘Armchair Psychiatry’ to Assess Trump
+The Psychiatrist Telling Congress Trump Could Be Involuntarily Committed

 A spokesperson for California Representative Jackie Speier said she is weighing attending a future briefing, and Texas Representative Lloyd Doggett’s office said he plans to meet Lee at the home of Connecticut Representative Rosa DeLauro later this month.
 A spokesman told me DeLauro organized a briefing for her colleagues after meeting with Lee last month, in the hopes that “everyone can make up their mind.”
 And a spokesman for Representative John Garamendi of California confirmed that he met with Lee on Wednesday.

 According to Lee, lawmakers have been receptive to her assessment of Trump.
 “When we actually met with them,” she said, “[the lawmakers] would say, ‘You don’t have to convince me of that.
 You don’t have to convince any of us of that.’”
-She added that interest on the Hill has only amplified since last spring, when she held a Duty to Warn town hall.
+She added that interest on the Hill has only amplified since last spring, when she held a town hall.
 “After the April conference, only a handful of lawmakers got in touch to find out more,” she said.
 But by December, “I was astonished by the level of eagerness to speak with us.”

 In total, only three House Democrats I contacted ruled out attending a briefing.
 Staffers for House Minority Leader Nancy Pelosi told me she wasn’t involved in arranging the sessions and declined to comment further.